 St. Joseph — A full weekend of celebrations including Brown Bag Concert, State Street Experience, Friday Night Concert Series, parade, and concert under the stars with fireworks.
 Enjoy the horse-drawn trolley, Antiques on the Bluff (July 5) and lots more.

-Whitelake — Parade and fireworks as well as additional festivities on the 3rd.
+Whitelake — Parade and fireworks as well as additional festivities on the 4th.
+Part of the West Michigan Wine and Jazz festival.

 Minneapolis Red White & Boom — Enjoy the historic Minneapolis Riverfront and stay for children’s activities, food and fireworks.